 Tempo Provides Third Quarter 2022 Financial and Operational Results Commentary and 2022 and 2023 Guidance

-/EIN News/ -- SAN FRANCISCO, Dec.
-15, 2022 (GLOBE NEWSWIRE) -- Tempo Automation Holdings, Inc. (Nasdaq: TMPO, “Tempo”, or the “Company”), a leading software-accelerated electronics manufacturer, is providing commentary on its previously issued financial results for the three and nine-month periods ended September 30, 2022 and 2021 and is updating its guidance for anticipated annual 2022 and 2023 results.
+SAN FRANCISCO, Dec.
+15, 2022 (GLOBE NEWSWIRE) -- Tempo Automation Holdings, Inc. TMPO "Tempo", or the "Company"))), a leading software-accelerated electronics manufacturer, is providing commentary on its previously issued financial results for the three and nine-month periods ended September 30, 2022 and 2021 and is updating its guidance for anticipated annual 2022 and 2023 results.

 Third Quarter 2022 and Recent Operational Highlights